robtweed/qewd-hit-platform/docs/installation/openehr.md

 the Flat JSON representation of a template as the basis of the input and output of patient clinical data.

-## Configuration

-There are two steps to configuring it:
+The OpenEHR Service needs to be configured in order to get it working.
+There are 2 steps to this:

-- set the correct IP address/Domain Name for the OpenEHR server that you are interfacing

-- add the Orchestrator's JWT secret to its *config.json* file.
+- configuring the container using the *settings.json* file
+- configuring access to the OpenEHR machine to which this MicroService will provide the interface

+## Configuring the Container

+Make sure you have first followed the steps for configuring the Orchestrator.
+Assuming you have done, you'll now have the *settings.json* file available for use on the OpenEHR MicroService.

+### Applying the Settings File

+If you look in the */openehr-ms/configuration* folder, you'll see a *config.json* file.
+This is pre-built for you and will start up the OpenEHR MicroService's QEWD system in a basic installation mode.
+You can then apply the settings to fully configure it for use as the QEWD HIT Platform OpenEHR MicroService.

+Here's the steps:

+1) Start the OpenEHR MicroService:

+        docker run -it --name openehr_service --rm -v ~/qewd-hit-platform/openehr-ms:/opt/qewd/mapped -e mode="microservice" rtweed/qewd-server

+2) From another process, shell into the Container:

+        docker exec -it openehr_service bash

+You should see a prompt similar to this:

+        root@f49e55e68ae2:/opt/qewd#

+Now type the commands:

+        cd mapped
+        node install

+Provided you haven't introduced any JSON syntax errors into the *settings.json* file, you should see:

+        Successfully configured the openehr_service MicroService
+        Restart the openehr_service container

+You'll find a newly edited file in the */openehr-ms/configuration* folder:

+- config.json: now ready for full QEWD HIT Platform use

+Exit from the Container's shell by typing the command:

+        exit

+3) You can now stop the OpenEHR MicroService Container by typing *CTRL & C*

 ### Configuring your OpenEHR server

-Assuming you cloned the repository into your home directory, you need to edit the file:
+Assuming you cloned the repository into your home directory, you now need to edit the file:

         ~/qewd-hit-platform/openehr-ms/configuration/openehr.json